insoutt/punku/README.md

 ## Usage

-Here's a basic example of how to use `useForm` with TypeScript:
+Here's a detailed example demonstrating how you can use the `useForm` hook effectively with TypeScript:

 ```tsx
 import React from 'react';